MehrbodBlade/Code-Encryption/README.md

 ```
 ## Note

-- Password Security: Ensure that you use a strong and unique password to enhance the security of your encrypted Lua files.
+- Password Security: Ensure that you use a strong and unique password to enhance the security of your encrypted Code files.
-- File Safety: Always back up your original Lua files before running encryption or decryption operations.
+- File Safety: Always back up your original Code files before running encryption or decryption operations.

 ## Contributing